ericbutler555/eb-grid/README.md

 ### Alignment

-You can set an element's alignment and float with the following classes:
+You can set a column's alignment and float with the following classes:

 <table width="100%">
   <thead>